-A basic garage liability insurance policy is designed to cover bodily injury or property damage caused by an accident arising out of garage business operations.
+A basic garage liability insurance policy is designed to cover bodily injury or property damage caused by an accident during garage business operations.
 Garage liability coverage is typically purchased by automobile dealerships and repair shops, among other businesses.
 This insurance provides coverage for:

-If a customer slips and falls at your shop, this coverage will help pay for any legal defense if they decide to sue and help pay for any medical bills the customer had due to the injury.
+If a customer slips and falls on an oil spill at your shop, this coverage will help pay for any legal defense if they decide to sue and help pay for any medical bills the customer had due to the injury.
 It will also help pay for damages if a vehicle owned by the business causes a collision with another automobile or structure, damaging a third party's property.

 A garagekeepers insurance policy protects you if a customer’s vehicle is